-Once you’ve chosen your theme, you should establish how your going to organize each of the key areas on your blog (header, sidebar, footer, and content).
+Once you’ve chosen your theme, you should establish how you’re going to organize each of the key areas on your blog (header, sidebar, footer, and content).
 If you are just beginning, you probably don’t have any blog content, categories, pages, or tags yet.
-So, it might be difficult to organize things that don’t exists.
+So, it might be difficult to organize things that don’t exist.
 It’s a good idea before you decide on how to organize your blog, that you do have some content already or at least an idea of what your content will be.
 Then you should create some “blank” pages and posts to start on this next step.

 Create a Header:

 A header typically should include your logo and blog name, a tagline or call to action, and the menu/directory for your blog.
 Below are some examples from popular bloggers who have these elements (plus some additional things that work for them but aren’t necessary).

 You’ll see that there are multiple ways to make your header, but there are common elements that run through all of them.
 You can usually modify your header within the “Customize” section of your theme.
 See the screenshot below, but keep in mind that your exact them customization menu will look a little different than mine.

 Organize your Blog’s Top Menu: